mmvergara/mmv-dex/README.md

 ## To Do:

-- protect routes
-- /profile/ ui
-- getServerSide typescript support
-- server side validation supabase edge function
+- limit title and description length when displaying in profile or in home
 - post link solo ui component
 - peer review ui
-- fetch (error handling)
+- server side validation supabase edge function
 - postgre function to update api_calls table called_by to null when a user is deleted
 - seo with Head Tags
+- protect routes

 - User feedback when no posts are available